timthelion/docker/README.md

 The best part: because Docker operates at the OS level, it can still be run inside a VM!

+## Docker is stable

+As of Docker 1.0(and even before that) Docker is fundamentally stable.
+If you create a Docker image today, you can be sure that it will work with all future Docker releases.

 ## Plays well with others

 Docker does not require that you buy into a particular programming